 The Mignon Waterman Award recognizes an individual’s innovation, leadership, partnership development, broad impact, and contributions to improving behavioral health in Montana.

-Organizations must nominate individuals and will accept the $10,000 award on their behalf.
+Organizations must nominate individuals for the award.
+The organization employing the awardee will accept the $10,000 award on their behalf.
 Only Montana-based nonprofit organizations, universities, state or local agencies, or tribal governments are eligible to submit a nomination.

-2022 award nominations open on August 1 and close on September 15.
+2022 award nominations are now closed.
 We will notify the nominating organization of the award on October 5 and issue a public announcement in November.

 We created this award in honor of the late Mignon Waterman’s contributions to strengthening the system of care for people struggling with mental illness and substance use disorders.

 Mignon Waterman devoted her life to public service.
 She served as a Montana State Senator for 12 years.
 During that time, she served on several public and mental health-focused committees and chaired the Children, Families, Health and Human Services Interim Committee.